gertrude-app/web/docs/src/pages/index.md

 For the next part of the process you'll need to switch over to the computer that will be used by the child you're protecting.
 You might already be using that computer.
-But if you're a parent working through this tutorial on your own computer and your child uses a _different computer_ you'll need that computer to do the next few steps of initial setup.
+But if you're a parent working through this tutorial on your own computer and your child uses a _different computer_ you'll need that computer in front of you to do the next few steps of initial setup.

 {% callout title="About shared computers" %}